 - Personal History Statement: Describe how your background, accomplishments, and life experiences led to your decision to pursue a graduate degree in the department of Ecology and Evolutionary Biology.
 Include any educational, personal, cultural, economic, or social experiences, challenges or opportunities relevant to your academic journey.
 In addition, please describe any aspects of your personal background, accomplishments, or achievements that will allow the department to evaluate your contributions to the University's diversity mission.
 Contributions to diversity and equal opportunity can take a variety of forms, such as efforts to advance equitable access to education, public service that addresses the need of a diverse population, or research that explores inequalities.

 - Curriculum vitae for uploading as a PDF or MS Word document

-- Have GRE or MCAT scores and ONE official copy of your academic transcripts sent to:
+- Have ONE official, sealed copy of your academic transcripts sent to:

 Graduate Student Affairs Officer

 University of California Los Angeles